Al Shabaab militants retake Somali town from African Union

 The group, which seeks to overthrow the Western-backed government and impose its strict version of Islamic law, has remained a potent threat in the Horn of Africa country even after being forced out of the capital Mogadishu in 2011.

-The African Union peacekeeping force, AMISOM, left Buqda on Saturday night, less than a month after taking control of the town, an economic centre of the Hiran region, from al Shabaab.
+The African Union peacekeeping force, AMISOM, left Buqda on Saturday night, less than a month after taking control of the town, an economic center of the Hiran region, from al Shabaab.

 "We have taken Buqda town peacefully today.
 The town is now under our control," said Sheikh Abdiasis Abu Musab, al Shabaab’s military spokesman.